- Sports Yuvraj Singh and Wasim Akram to play in bushfire relief match

 - Education IIM Bangalore Women In Leadership Course Tanmatra

 Pongal is one of the biggest festivals in India.
 Also known as Tamil harvest festival, Pongal is a four days festival that is celebrated with great vigour and joy in the state.
 Pongal is the cooked rice and dal that is served to family members and guests.
 There are two types of Pongal, sweet and salted.
-The sweet Pongal is an easy to make recipe and a festival is incomplete without any sweet dish.
+The sweet Pongal is easy to make and as we know that any festival is incomplete without any sweet dish, so you must try this delicious recipe at home once.
 Thus, check out the recipe to make sweet Pongal.
 The sweet Pongal is made with rice, dal and flavoured with cardamom, nutmeg and cashew nuts.